DINGUSPUNGUS/six-kingdoms/website-copy.md

 ## ECOPOOLS > PRICING NOTE
 Natural pools are a meaningful investment — Garden Route installations typically start from R200,000 for a modest build, rising depending on size, complexity, and site conditions.
 We're happy to discuss budget early so there are no surprises.

+## ECOPOOLS > MID PARALLAX LABEL
+EcoPools · Natural Swimming

+## ECOPOOLS > MID PARALLAX HEADLINE
+The Water Stays<br>Clean Because It’s Alive.

+## ECOPOOLS > MID PARALLAX BODY
+Chlorine-free water, no maintenance battles — just a living aquatic ecosystem filtering your pool the way nature intended.

+## ECOPOOLS > MID PARALLAX BUTTON
+Get in Touch →

+## ECOPOOLS > ABOUT LABEL
+About Six Kingdoms

+## ECOPOOLS > ABOUT HEADLINE
+We Build Pools That Belong Here

+## ECOPOOLS > ABOUT PARAGRAPH 1
+Six Kingdoms is an ecological design and natural pool practice based on South Africa’s Garden Route.
+For over a decade, we’ve been designing EcoPools, restoring fynbos, and helping landowners understand and work with their land — rather than against it.

+## ECOPOOLS > ABOUT PARAGRAPH 2
+Every pool we build starts with your site.
+The slope, the soil, the local aquatic species, how the seasons move through your land — all of that shapes the design before we put a spade in the ground.

+## ECOPOOLS > GALLERY HEADING
+EcoPool Projects

+## ECOPOOLS > GALLERY INTRO
+Some pools we’ve built across the Garden Route.
+Click any image to learn more.

+## ECOPOOLS > PARTNER HEADING
+Our EcoPools Partner

+## ECOPOOLS > CTA LABEL
+EcoPools · Natural Swimming

+## ECOPOOLS > CTA HEADLINE
+Ready to Build<br>Your Natural Pool?

+## ECOPOOLS > CTA BODY
+We’ll start with your site, vision, and budget — and create something beautiful.

+## ECOPOOLS > CTA BUTTON
+Start the Conversation →

+# ============================================================
+# PAGE: ECOLOGICAL DESIGN (projects.html)
+# ============================================================

+## ECOLOGICAL DESIGN > HERO LABEL
+Ecological Design

+## ECOLOGICAL DESIGN > HERO HEADLINE
+Landscapes That<br>Look After Themselves.

+## ECOLOGICAL DESIGN > HERO BODY
+We work with what’s already on a site and help it become more of itself — fynbos gardens, food forests, rain gardens, and indigenous landscapes designed to thrive without constant intervention.

+## ECOLOGICAL DESIGN > HERO BUTTON
+Contact Us →

+## ECOLOGICAL DESIGN > INTRO PARAGRAPH 1
+Ecological design means working with what’s already on a site rather than against it — the soils, the water flows, the plants already trying to grow there.
+Create something and it keeps improving.
+Neglect it and it looks after itself anyway.

+## ECOLOGICAL DESIGN > INTRO PARAGRAPH 2
+We work across the Garden Route building fynbos gardens, food forests, rain gardens, and indigenous landscapes — everything designed around the specific conditions of your land, not a generic template.

+## ECOLOGICAL DESIGN > SERVICE 1 TITLE
+Fynbos Gardens & Restoration

+## ECOLOGICAL DESIGN > SERVICE 1 BODY
+Indigenous plantings that reduce maintenance, support pollinators, and build habitat that keeps improving over time.

+## ECOLOGICAL DESIGN > SERVICE 2 TITLE
+Food Forests & Edibles

+## ECOLOGICAL DESIGN > SERVICE 2 BODY
+Multi-layered productive landscapes — trees, shrubs, herbs, and ground covers working together with minimal upkeep.

+## ECOLOGICAL DESIGN > SERVICE 3 TITLE
+Rain Gardens & Water Management

+## ECOLOGICAL DESIGN > SERVICE 3 BODY
+Slow the water, sink the water, spread the water — naturally managing runoff and recharging soils rather than draining them.

+## ECOLOGICAL DESIGN > MID PARALLAX LABEL
+Ecological Design

+## ECOLOGICAL DESIGN > MID PARALLAX HEADLINE
+Spaces That Work<br>With the Land.

+## ECOLOGICAL DESIGN > MID PARALLAX BODY
+From fynbos restoration to food forests and rain gardens — every project is designed around what the land is already doing.

+## ECOLOGICAL DESIGN > MID PARALLAX BUTTON
+Contact Us →

+## ECOLOGICAL DESIGN > GALLERY INTRO
+A few examples of ecological design in practice — fynbos gardens, food forests, biodiversity work, and hands-on workshops across the Garden Route.

+## ECOLOGICAL DESIGN > CTA HEADLINE
+Interested in something similar?

+## ECOLOGICAL DESIGN > CTA BODY
+Tell us about your site and what you’re hoping for.

+## ECOLOGICAL DESIGN > CTA BUTTON
+Get in Touch

+# ============================================================
+# PAGE: LAND MANAGEMENT (land-management.html)
+# ============================================================

+## LAND MANAGEMENT > HERO LABEL
+Land Management

+## LAND MANAGEMENT > HERO HEADLINE
+Bring Back<br>What Belongs.

+## LAND MANAGEMENT > HERO BODY
+Wattles, rooikrans, pampas grass — we know what’s taking over and how to bring back what should be there.
+Invasive clearing, ecological restoration, and long-term stewardship across the Garden Route.

+## LAND MANAGEMENT > HERO BUTTON
+Start a Conversation →

+## LAND MANAGEMENT > INTRO HEADING
+Our Approach to Land Management

+## LAND MANAGEMENT > INTRO PARAGRAPH
+Most land management problems on the Garden Route follow the same pattern: invasive species moving in, soils getting compacted, water running off instead of soaking in, biodiversity quietly disappearing.
+We work with landowners across Knysna, Plettenberg Bay, George, Wilderness, and the surrounding Western Cape to turn that around — practically, not theoretically.

+## LAND MANAGEMENT > SERVICES HEADING
+Services We Offer

+## LAND MANAGEMENT > SERVICE 1 TITLE
+Ecological Assessment

+## LAND MANAGEMENT > SERVICE 1 BODY
+We spend time on your land before recommending anything — understanding what’s there, what’s missing, and where the pressure points are

+## LAND MANAGEMENT > SERVICE 2 TITLE
+Restoration Planning

+## LAND MANAGEMENT > SERVICE 2 BODY
+A clear plan for what happens when, in what order, and why

+## LAND MANAGEMENT > SERVICE 3 TITLE
+Invasive Species Management

+## LAND MANAGEMENT > SERVICE 3 BODY
+We know the problem species on the Garden Route well — and how to clear them without creating worse problems downstream

+## LAND MANAGEMENT > SERVICE 4 TITLE
+Biodiversity Enhancement

+## LAND MANAGEMENT > SERVICE 4 BODY
+Planting the right things in the right places, and letting the right things come back on their own

+## LAND MANAGEMENT > SERVICE 5 TITLE
+Water Management

+## LAND MANAGEMENT > SERVICE 5 BODY
+Slowing water down, spreading it out, helping it soak in — simple interventions that make a real difference over time

+## LAND MANAGEMENT > SERVICE 6 TITLE
+Soil Regeneration

+## LAND MANAGEMENT > SERVICE 6 BODY
+Compacted, depleted soils can recover.
+It takes patience, but we know what works

+## LAND MANAGEMENT > KNOW YOUR LAND HEADING
+Getting to Know Your Land

+## LAND MANAGEMENT > KNOW YOUR LAND BODY
+The people who get the best results from land restoration are usually the ones who become genuinely interested in their own land — who start noticing things, asking questions, and wanting to understand what's happening.
+Part of what we do is help that happen.
+Whether you have a fynbos smallholding near Knysna, a coastal property outside Plettenberg Bay, or a larger farm on the Garden Route, we work out a realistic plan together rather than handing you a document.

+## LAND MANAGEMENT > STEWARDSHIP HEADING
+Long-term Stewardship

+## LAND MANAGEMENT > STEWARDSHIP BODY
+Your land will keep changing, and what made sense in year one won't necessarily be the right approach in year three.
+We stay involved at whatever level works for you — some clients want quarterly check-ins, others want to take the wheel early.
+Either way, we're not trying to make ourselves indispensable.

+## LAND MANAGEMENT > MID PARALLAX LABEL
+Land Management

+## LAND MANAGEMENT > MID PARALLAX HEADLINE
+The Land Wants<br>to Recover.

+## LAND MANAGEMENT > MID PARALLAX BODY
+Invasive species don’t have to win.
+With systematic clearing and follow-through, indigenous fynbos and forest come back faster than most people expect.

+## LAND MANAGEMENT > MID PARALLAX BUTTON
+Talk to Us About Your Land →

+## LAND MANAGEMENT > PROJECTS HEADING
+Land Management Projects

+## LAND MANAGEMENT > PROJECTS SUBTITLE
+Invasive clearing, ecological restoration, and regenerative agriculture

+## LAND MANAGEMENT > CTA HEADLINE
+Ready to start?

+## LAND MANAGEMENT > CTA BODY
+Tell us about your land and what you’re hoping for.
+We’ll take it from there.

+## LAND MANAGEMENT > CTA BUTTON
+Get In Touch